MumenJarrah/ZERO_2/README.md

 This is the implementation repository of our FAST'25 paper: **ZERO: Zero Entropy Region Optimization for Data Deduplication**.

 ## Description
 As the volume of digital data continues to grow rapidly, efficient data reduction techniques have become essential for managing storage and bandwidth.
-While data deduplication remains one of the most effective reduction methods, recent research has shown that it performs poorly when handling low-entropy or zero-entropy data regions—segments of data filled with identical byte values (e.g., long runs of zeros).
-Such regions are common in virtual machine images, log files, and scientific datasets, yet are inefficiently processed by traditional content-defined chunking (CDC) techniques.

-As the volume of digital data continues to grow rapidly, efficient data reduction techniques have become essential for managing storage and bandwidth.
 Recent research has shown that low-entropy and zero-entropy data regions are not handled efficiently by data deduplication, a widely used data reduction technique.
 We characterize the zero-entropy data regions present in real-world datasets.
 Using these insights, we design **ZERO** to complement traditional deduplication, effectively handling zero-entropy regions.
 Our evaluation shows that ZERO can improve the space savings achieved by dedupli- cation systems by up to 29% in the presence of zero-entropy regions, while imposing minimal processing time overhead.